Get insider access

 Build Quality

 The Sony HT-S100F's overall build quality is decent.
-The metal grille at the front won't attract dirt or get damaged easily like other fabric-covered bars such as the Roku Streambar, and the solid plastic and faux-leather texture on the top give off a slightly premium feel.
-We didn't encounter any issues with the build quality of this soundbar, though other budget models like the Hisense HS214 give a better overall feel.
+The metal grille at the front doesn't attract dirt or get damaged easily like other fabric-covered bars, like the Roku Streambar, and the solid plastic and faux-leather texture on the top gives off a slightly premium feel.
+Other budget models, like the Hisense HS214, have a better overall build quality.

 Design